-The University has \$200 million in working capital lines of credit with three different financial institutions (\$25 million expiring in January 2021, \$75 million expiring in April 2021 and \$100 million expiring in March 2021).
+The University maintains up to \$200 million in working capital lines of credit with three different financial institutions (\$25 million expiring in January 2021, \$75 million expiring in April 2020 and \$100 million expiring in March 2021).
 The lines of credit include an event of default if the University rating is withdrawn, suspended or reduced below Aa3 and AA- by Moody's and/or S&P respectively for two of the agreements, and Baa2 and BBB by Moody's and/or S&P respectively for the other.
-The University anticipates entering into one or more additional credit facilities not to exceed \$200 million in aggregate principal amount prior to fiscal year end.